amadeus4dev/developer-guides/docs/resources/covid-19.md

 And even more, **safety information** can be retrieved for the destination you would like to visit so that you will be aware of where you are heading to.

-There are two APIs to get this information.
+There are two APIs to get this information, which we have grouped into the **COVID-19 and Travel Safety** category.

+!!! information
+    Our catalogue of [Self-Service APIs](https://developers.amadeus.com/self-service) is currently organised by categories that are different to what you see on this page.

 | APIs                                                                                                                                                          | Description                                                                             |
 |---------------------------------------------------------------------------------------------------------------------------------------------------------------|-----------------------------------------------------------------------------------------|